By Mayo Clinic Staff

 When treatment doesn't work

-There are a few steps you can take at home to increase your chances of getting your partner pregnant:
+There are steps you can take at home to increase your chances of getting your partner pregnant, including:

-- Increase frequency of sex.
-Having sexual intercourse every other day around the time of ovulation increases your chances of getting your partner pregnant.
-However, ejaculating more often than that may reduce your sperm count.
+- Increasing the frequency of sex.
+Having sexual intercourse every day or every other day beginning at least four days before ovulation increases your chances of getting your partner pregnant.

-- Have sex when fertilization is possible.
+- Having sex when fertilization is possible.
 A woman is likely to become pregnant during ovulation — which occurs in the middle of the menstrual cycle, between periods.
-Experts generally recommend having intercourse every two days near the time of ovulation.
 This will ensure that sperm, which can live several days, are present when conception is possible.

-- Avoid the use of lubricants.
-Some products such as Astroglide or K-Y jelly, lotions, and saliva have been shown to reduce sperm movement.
+- Avoiding lubricants.
+Some products such as Astroglide or K-Y jelly, lotions, and saliva might impair sperm movement and function.
 Ask your doctor about sperm-safe lubricants.

 - Folic acid

-You should avoid some known factors that can affect sperm count and quality:
+To protect your fertility, avoid known factors that can affect sperm count and quality.
+For example:

 - Don't smoke.